 Culture is the unspoken collective attitude, beliefs, values, rules and identity, shaped by the past, that facilitates the current actions, behaviours, systems, processes, and functioning of the collective (team or organisation).

 If you are not objective to your culture, you are subject to it – and it has you, it governs you and it leads YOU.

 If you want to know what the current culture is, you must first separate yourself from it and become objective to it.

 This enables you to move from subjectivity (the dance floor) to objectivity (the balcony).

 The interesting thing about culture is that you can’t go at it directly.
 You can only change it indirectly…

-The first step is awareness.
+The first step in human evolution is always awareness…

 Tip #2: Lead and engage the culture through meaning (1st person perspective)